Expensify/App/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] I verified that all the inputs inside a form are aligned with each other.
     - [ ] I added `Design` label and/or tagged `@Expensify/design` so the design team can review the changes.
 - [ ] If a new page is added, I verified it's using the `ScrollView` component to make it scrollable when more elements are added to the page.
+- [ ] I added unit tests for any new feature or bug fix in this PR to help automatically prevent regressions in this user flow.
 - [ ] If the `main` branch was merged into this PR after a review, I tested again and verified the outcome was still expected according to the `Test` steps.

 ### Screenshots/Videos